themartiancompany/redacted-assessment/development-diary.md

 # Development diary

-Video recordings for the following logs are available on
+Full video recordings for the following logs from my
 [X](
   https://x.com/truocolo).
-I will probably add direct links later.
+profile are linked in the headers for the following logs.

 ## April 28th 2025